bveldhuyzen/XGREPLIST/README.md

 When the AI catches up, XGREPLIST will dig into the digital world with great determination.
 Additional modules to further increase search, analysis, and reporting are in testing phase.
 Stats/algorithm/visualization options to be included after initial testing.

 edit: testing search optimalization
-edit: updating prompts to comply to new policies

 Free to use and edit by al, for the obvious reason.